One man's treasure is another's trash.

 - See Real Life: without the Bayer process, aluminum is exceedingly expensive to refine in a pure form.

 - In Arthur C. Clarke's 2010: Odyssey Two, space-entity Dave Bowman peers down into the depths of Jupiter and discovers that its core is a diamond the size of the Earth.
+He is still human enough to appreciate the irony.
 In 2061: Odyssey Three, it turns out that the stellar ignition of Jupiter at the end of the previous book tossed a few "insignificant chunks" of this core up into orbit, including one mountain-sized hunk that landed on one of the Jovian moons.

 - A Biblical example: